han16/shengtonghan.github.io/_pages/research.md

 </p>

 <span style="font-size:0.8em;">
-Rare variant (RV) is belived to have large effect size and has the potential to explain missing heritability in human complex traits such as autism.          </span>
+Rare variant (RV) is belived to have large effect size and has the potential to explain missing heritability in human complex traits such as autism.
+Rare variant association tests tend to be underpowered due to low allele frequency and heterogeneity of effect size in variant pool.
+We are developing new Bayesian approach to boost the statistical power by partitioning RV into differnt groups and leveraging numerous functional annotations.            </span>

 ### Collaborators